emiyl/switch.cfw.guide/guide/homebrew-launcher.md

 3. Extract the nx-hbmenu `.zip` file
 4. Place hbmenu.nro onto the root of your MicroSD Card
 5. Eject your MicroSD Card from your computer and put it back in your Nintendo Switch
-6. Go to the System Settings application
+6. Launch the System Settings application
 7. Scroll down the menu on the left-hand side and select "Internet"
 8. Select "Internet Settings"
 9. Select your network